Year 1 Spring Newsletter

 Hello and welcome back!
-We hope you had a lovely break and are ready for the final term!
+We hope you had a lovely break and are ready for another exciting term.
+After a great start we are looking forward to becoming more independent and developing our skills further.
 This newsletter gives you an idea of some of the interesting and fun things we will be doing in class.
-Over this term we may ask for some additional support from home to ensure children continue to make amazing progress, especially in phonics.
-Please do speak to a member of the team if you have any concerns or need support, it is usually best to catch me at the end of the day.
+Over this term we may ask for some additional support from home to ensure children continue to make amazing progress.
+Please do speak to a member of the team if you have any concerns or need support.
+It is usually best to catch me at the end of the day or arrange a meeting.

 Our topics this term

 |Literacy||Fiction- Journeys||Fiction- Adventure|

 |Numeracy||Numbers to 20